 Of course, if you don’t have a store or office location, then this extension is not a good fit.
 But for every other business, this is another opportunity to provide contact information before the prospect clicks on your ad.

 Unlike the two extensions above, I can’t think of a good reason why any business would not set up sitelinks extensions.
 Think of sitelinks extensions as additional text ads that can be displayed below your standard ad.
 More often than not, only the headline of the sitelinks will be displayed, but it’s also possible that Google will display the full sitelink ad with a headline and 2 description lines.
 As you can imagine, those ads really crowd out the search results to help your ad stand out!

 4. Callout extensions

 Callout extensions are essentially bullet points that you can add below your standard ad.
 Like sitelinks, I can’t think of any reason why an advertiser would not include Callouts because it’s a great way to provide additional selling points in your ads.

 Of all the extensions, this one is the hardest to set up because you need a 3rd party review of your business.
 To clarify, this is not a customer review.
 This needs to be a review from another business or media outlet.
 For example, if you have an A rating from the Better Business Bureau (BBB), then that can be used as a review extension to highlight BBB’s review of your business.

 6. Structured snippet extensions

-Finally, the 6th extension I recommend is the structured snippet, which allows you to add a comma separated list below your standard text ad.
-Unlike all the other extensions, the structured snippet is not fully customizeable so you must select from the available headers below:
+Finally, the 6th extension I recommend is the structured snippet, which allows you to add a comma-separated list below your standard text ad.
+Unlike all the other extensions, the structured snippet is not fully customizable so you must select from the available headers below:

 - Degree programs